Mohammad-Hossein-Eslami/Stack_Based_ALU/README.md

 ![Screenshot 2024-06-26 231029](https://github.com/Mohammad-Hossein-Eslami/Stack_Based_ALU/assets/119133038/6816cd19-aae5-4fdf-8000-fadb625cd47c)

-When your compiling is finished you need to choose the right module to simulate on
+When your compiling is finished you need to choose the right module to simulate on.
+In order to accomplish this, you need to go to the simulation section in the top bar and select start simulation.
+If you do this, a page like the one in the image pops up for you.
 ![Screenshot 2024-06-26 231150](https://github.com/Mohammad-Hossein-Eslami/Stack_Based_ALU/assets/119133038/47791634-f18a-4a1e-9dad-61d2132c7379)